 Statistics also show that the presence of RA varies widely in different regions of the world.
 In fact, studies have found that the prevalence of RA in Asian populations is significantly lower than in European and North American populations.
 This information supports the idea that susceptibility to RA may have a genetic component.

 There are many pharmaceutical treatments available for Rheumatoid Arthritis, although matching them to the individual patient can be challenging and some may have serious side effects.
-More recently comes an understanding from alternative approaches that lifestyle changes – most notably diet, supplements and exercise – may help moderate or even reverse symptoms, prevent flares, and complement or reduce the need for pharmaceuticals.
+Recently, new alternative approaches involving lifestyle changes have become more prominent.
+These alternatives most notably include diet, supplements, and exercise, and they may help moderate or even reverse symptoms, prevent flares, and complement or reduce the need for pharmaceuticals.